akisblack/browser-copypasta/README.md

 ### Submitting
-1. Make a GitHub account
+1. Make a GitHub account.
 2. Fork a project and push your changes to your fork.
 3. Make a pull request to the upstream `master` branch.
 4. Wait patiently for the project manager to review.